 Eclipses in Astrology

-Vedic astrologers conceive of the Lunar Nodes as a great dragon.
+Indian astrologers conceive of the Lunar Nodes as a great dragon.
 The North (Ascending) Node is Rahu, the head of the dragon.
 The South (Descending) Node is Ketu, the tail of the dragon.

 This imagery, of a great dragon wrapping itself around the earth, matches perfectly to the way that each Saros cycle moves slowly up or down the Earth from pole to pole.
 They begin as a tight curl at the pole, lengthening into sinuous waves around the middle of the Earth, and then tightening up into a little curl again at the opposite pole.
+When you map out eclipse paths and Saros cycles on the Earth, it looks just like the path that snakes make in the sand.

 In both Vedic and traditional astrology, eclipses and the Lunar Nodes are regarded as malefic, negative influences.
 This is particularly true when eclipses occur close to the degrees of an individual’s natal chart angles or natal planets.

 Many modern astrologers regard eclipses – and by extension, the Lunar Nodes – in relation to themes of reincarnation, karma and past lives.
-Some modern astrologers do not regard eclipses as malefic influences per se, but most acknowledge them as delineating periods of profound transformation and major life transitions – again, usually when they hit key aspects in the individual’s chart.
+Some modern astrologers do not regard eclipses as malefic influences per se, but most acknowledge them as periods of profound transformation and major life transitions — again, usually when they hit key aspects in the individual’s chart.

 Saros Cycles in Astrology

-There are many ways of using Saros cycles in astrology.
-One of the most common is to look at the Saros cycle of your prenatal eclipse (usually the prenatal solar eclipse) for some insight into the life path or soul journey of your current incarnation.
+One of the most common ways to use them in natal astrology is to look at the Saros cycle of your prenatal eclipse (usually the prenatal solar eclipse) for some insight into the life path or soul journey of your current incarnation.

 You could also do this for key moments in history, tracing backwards and forwards in time what occurred in history during each Saros cycle.